Are you wondering how the Doberman vs German Shepherd compare? These breeds can seem similar at first. But there are some key differences!

 Certain inherited conditions are a risk for all purebreed dogs.
 The Doberman and the German Shepherd are no different.

-Never purchase a dog from a breeder who hasn’t genetically tested their breeding stock for known health conditions.
+Never buy a dog from a breeder who hasn’t genetically tested their breeding stock for known health conditions.

-Both breeds are susceptible to hip dysplasia, an abnormal formation of the hip socket that can lead to lameness and painful arthritis.
+Both breeds are prone to hip dysplasia.
+This is an abnormal formation of the hip socket that can lead to lameness and painful arthritis.

 Bloat is also a problem for these two large breed dogs.

-This life-threatening condition occurs when the stomach twists, putting pressure on the dog’s organs and making it difficult to breathe.
+This life-threatening condition occurs when the stomach twists, putting pressure on the dog’s organs and making it hard to breathe.

 - Unfortunately, the Doberman is at a greater risk of heart disease than other breeds.